 Note however that the command above will unconditionally overwrite the test-suite.log file, thus clobbering the recorded results of any previous testsuite run.
 This might be undesirable for packages whose testsuite takes long time to execute.
-Luckily, this problem can easily be avoided by overriding also TEST_SUITE_LOG at runtime; for example, will write the result of the partial testsuite runs to the partial.log, without touching test-suite.log.
+Luckily, this problem can easily be avoided by overriding also TEST_SUITE_LOG at runtime; for example, env TEST_SUITE_LOG=partial.log TESTS="..." make -e check will write the result of the partial testsuite runs to the partial.log, without touching test-suite.log.